-- 3. Job Interview/Induction Interpreter Grant JIIG is available to cover the costs of an interpreter up to a defined maximum for a three hour period for interview and induction purposes where an interviewee or new staff member is deaf, hard of hearing or has a speech impediment. - 4.
-Personal Reader Grant PRG is available to blind or visually impaired persons who are in employment and who need a Personal Reader to assist them with job related reading.
+- To train the employee for his/her current position or to retrain him/her for another position within the company; - To hire a Job Coach to offer support to the employee and liaise with his/her line manager for a maximum period of 300 hours; and/or, - To hire a Specialist to manage the Retention Strategy on an on-going basis until reintegration is complete for a maximum period of 60 hours. - 2.
+Workplace Equipment Adaptation Grant The WEAG aims to support private sector employers employing or retaining an employee with a disability or a self-employed person with a disability.
+It provides a contribution towards the cost of a workplace adaptation or of equipment up to a current limit of $\in 6,350$. - It can also be used to upgrade adaptive equipment which may have been funded previously.
+Application in excess of this sum will be considered on an individual basis up to a maximum of \in 9,523 if specialist training for the assistive technology is required. - 3.
+Job Interview/Induction Interpreter Grant JIIG is available to cover the costs of an interpreter up to a defined maximum for a three hour period for interview and/or induction purposes where an interviewee or new staff member is deaf, hard of hearing or has a significant speech impediment. - 4.
+Personal Reader Grant PRG is available to blind or visually impaired persons who are in employment in the private sector and who need a Personal Reader to assist them with job related reading.
 Such reading is part of the employee's duties but due to the nature of their visual impairment they cannot perform reading duties themselves.
+The personal reader must not be replacing any reading help normally given by work colleagues, relatives or friends.
 The grant to be paid will be based on a fee per hour, in line with minimum wage.
 Where there is a requirement for technically qualified readers, the fee to be paid will be looked at on an individual basis and may be higher.
+The grant is paid for an agreed period for a maximum of 640 hours per year.